Como with Kids: Family-Friendly Things to Do

 Hand-rolling needs a softer dough.
 Machine-rolling can handle firmer mixes.
 Thickness changes everything at cooking time.

-Book a pasta class in Como and follow every step with Chef Beatrice.
+Book a pasta class in Como and follow every step with our chefs.
 English and French spoken in class.

 Book a class